pschoffer/ng-medium/README.md

 })
 ```

-Use directly inside your HTML templates by adding the tag 'ng-medium-feed'.
+Use directly inside your HTML templates by adding the tag `ng-medium-feed`.

 ```html
 <ng-medium-feed